willyamwu/WordleJava/README.md

 This is a Java version of the game wordle that I created in my CSII class!

 ## Instructions
-Guess the five letter word in six tries.
+The goal is to guess the five letter word in six tries.

 Red - the letter is not in the word.